LiuXiaoxuanPKU/Coco/README.md

 We highly recommend install and manage python dependencies using `conda`.
 Run command `conda create --name <your_env_name> --file requirements.txt` for installing dependencies.

 ## Experiment
 All experiments we did in the paper are under `/constropt/autrite` directory.
-For re-run experiements on redmine, openprojects, and forem, run the following under the root directory. `/constropt/autrite/` directory contains util functions for experiment evaluation.
+For re-run experiements on redmine, openprojects, and forem, run the following under the `/constropt/autrite` directory. `/constropt/autrite/` directory contains util functions for experiment evaluation.
 ```
 python3 pipeline.py --app <appname>
 python3 pipeline.py --app redmine  # example